NexusMutual/docs/docs/protocol/capital-pool/investments.md

 ## Investment in Etherfi's weETH via the Nexus Mutual Enzyme vault

-In June 2024, the Etherfi team share an [RFC](https://forum.nexusmutual.io/t/rfc-stake-idle-eth-on-enzyme-vault-to-ether-fi/1464) on the forum, where they outlined a proposal to allocate the remaining idle WETH held in the Nexus Mutual Enzyme vault to Etherfi via weETH.
+In June 2024, the Etherfi team shared an [RFC](https://forum.nexusmutual.io/t/rfc-stake-idle-eth-on-enzyme-vault-to-ether-fi/1464) on the forum, where they outlined a proposal to allocate the remaining idle WETH held in the Nexus Mutual Enzyme vault to Etherfi via weETH.
 The original RFC they posted received feedback from community members and the Investment Committee to put this RFC up for a signalling vote to determine members' appetite to allocate to Etherfi via weETH since another proposal to Chorus One via Stakewise V3 was also active at this time.
 After the [signalling vote concluded](https://snapshot.org/#/community.nexusmutual.eth/proposal/0x376bda4fef544f42799604627791be993d4a050ad49d415c284cc3e2cd6e8b9c), the result showed that members had signalled support for allocating 1,586 ETH to Etherfi via weETH.

 A [joint NMPIP was posted on forum by the Investment Committee](https://forum.nexusmutual.io/t/nmpip-228-allocate-6-575-eth-to-chorus-one-and-etherfi/1480/1), which outlined allocating 4,989 ETH to Chorus One via Stakewise V3 and 1,586 ETH to EtherFi by acquiring weETH if NMPIP 228 was approved.
+The NMPIP went up for vote over a three-day period and members voted to approve the allocation.
+Subsequently, the allocation was executed by the Avantgarde team in the [Nexus Mutual Enzyme Vault](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd).

+## Investment in Etherfi's eETH via the Nexus Mutual Enzyme vault

+In February 2025, the Etherfi team shared an [RFC](https://forum.nexusmutual.io/t/rfc-stake-kiln-eth-in-enzyme-vault-on-ether-fi/1695) on the forum, where they outlined a proposal to allocate the WETH staked in Kiln via the Nexus Mutual Enzyme vault to Etherfi via eETH.
+The proposal was live on the forum for two weeks and no critical feedback was provided.
+The comments provided by members were supportive and this RFC transitioned to a formal NMPIP.

+In March 2025 the Etherfi team posted [NMPIP: Stake Kiln ETH in Enzyme Vault on ether.fi](https://forum.nexusmutual.io/t/nmpip-stake-kiln-eth-in-enzyme-vault-on-ether-fi/1708/1) on the forum, which outlined reallocating the 6,784 WETH staked in Kiln to Etherfi's eETH if [NMPIP 249](https://app.nexusmutual.io/governance/view?proposalId=249) was approved.
 The NMPIP went up for vote over a three-day period and members voted to approve the allocation.
 Subsequently, the allocation was executed by the Avantgarde team in the [Nexus Mutual Enzyme Vault](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd).

 ## Investment performance